 Compression.
 To compress data, the CABA compression subroutine tests several possible encodings (each representing a different size of base and deltas) in order to achieve a high compression ratio.
 The first few bytes (2-8 depending on the encoding tested) of the cache line are always used as the base.
 Each possible encoding is tested to check whether the cache line can be successfully encoded with it.
 In order to perform compression at a warp granularity, we need to check whether all of the words at every SIMD lane were successfully compressed.
 In other words, if any one word cannot be compressed, that encoding cannot be used across the warp.
 We can perform this check by adding a global predicate register, which stores the logical AND of the per-lane predicate registers.
-Applications with homogeneous data structures can typically use the same encoding for most of their cache lines.
+We observe that applications with homogeneous data structures can typically use the same encoding for most of their cache lines [87].
 We use this observation to reduce the number of encodings we test to just one in many cases.
 All necessary operations are done in parallel using the full width of the GPU SIMD pipeline.
+The high-level algorithm for compression is presented in Algorithm 2.